 But this first book sets two of the main characters (Morn Hyland and Angus Thermopyle) excellently, and introduces their relationship to the third (Nick Sucorsco).

 The series really spreads out, building on the three main characters, adding a political struggle on earth and a human vs. alien conflict to the personal battles of the threesome, building into space opera-dom in the second, third and fourth books, with the great space battle and political climax in the fifth (This Day All Gods Die).

 Many space and world building authors wave magic wands, ask for a suspension of belief or generally don’t explain how their worlds work.
-Donaldson lays out the background of his world with great inserts of the science and politics he is postulating, in the form of “Ancillary Documentation” chapters.
+Stephen R. Donaldson lays out the background of his world with great inserts of the science and politics he is postulating, in the form of “Ancillary Documentation” chapters.

 - Datacores (Bk2, pg 61): kept in each ship to record activity, supposedly unchangeable (accept the Amnion show Angus how);